Losant/losant-docs/docs/experiences/walkthrough/views/user-profile.md

 ![Edit Profile Workflow](/images/experiences/walkthrough/views/user-profile/edit-profile-workflow.png "Edit Profile Workflow")

 1. `Name` the workflow `Endpoint /edit-profile` and click the "Create Workflow" button.
-1. [Download the workflow template](https://cdn.rawgit.com/Losant/experience-views-walkthrough/9bc72bcb/user-profile/endpoint-edit-profile.flow), then [import the file](/workflows/overview/#import-export) `endpoint-edit-profile.flow` into your new workflow.
+1. Download the **[workflow template](https://cdn.rawgit.com/Losant/experience-views-walkthrough/9bc72bcb/user-profile/endpoint-edit-profile.flow)**, then [import the file](/workflows/overview/#import-export) `endpoint-edit-profile.flow` into your new workflow.
 1. Update each of the [endpoint triggers](/workflows/triggers/endpoint/) to point to the `POST /edit-profile` and `GET /edit-profile` endpoints you created [above](#create-the-endpoints).
 1. Update the [endpoint reply nodes](/workflows/outputs/endpoint-reply/) to point to your [`Edit Profile` page](#page-edit-profile).